tristanbettany/Tab_Analyzer/README.md

 - Run ```npm install```
 - Run ```npm run build```
 - Enable developer mode in a chromium based browser (Edge or Chrome)
-- Load in the extension as an unpacked extension
+- Load in the extension (contained now in the dist folder) as an unpacked extension

 # Usage